mikich-k2v/K2View-Academy/articles/TDM/tdm_implementation/12_tdm_error_handling_and_statistics.md

 # TDM Error Handling and Statistics Flows

-The TDM library has a generic error handling and statistics gathering mechanism based on Broadway capabilities that are tailored for TDM business requirements.
+The TDM library has a generic Error Handling and Statistics Gathering mechanism based on Broadway capabilities that can be tailored for TDM business requirements.

 The mechanism includes a set of generic flows that gather errors and statistics during task execution and populates them into dedicated tables.
 This data is used for monitoring  TDM tasks and creating TDM execution reports.